TerryAckee/TonDigitStream/README.md

 Authentic resiliency and real time display of correcting and adjusting variables while deploying operations on Peer code in real time on recording!

 Performing a live "hot-fix" on Peer to Peer script logic errors in Real time and variable organization without interrupting the running system.

+## Successfuly Correcting the [noncritical code adjustment issue in my first operation during the initial deployment] shows that I didn't cheat and already know the answer!

  ## Running succeessful Peer to Peer operations in real time 1st attempt deploying logic into Peer code successfuly in under 13 minutes.